BioJulia/SequenceVariation.jl/docs/src/compare.md

 # Comparing variations in sequences

-## Checking for variations in a known variant
+## Checking for variations in a known haplotype

 Looking for a known [`Variation`](@ref) within a [`Haplotype`](@ref) is efficiently accomplished using the `in` operator.